Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 We observe that the blended microstructures are able to interpolate between~--~and in some cases, extend slightly beyond~--~basis classes in order to cover the property space.
 Although some sparse areas still exist due to the lower feasible bounds that we impose, this shows that blending is a powerful technique to create a large design space even with small sets of basis classes.
 It is also clear from these figures that the first basis (red) from both sets possess the highest stiffness in diagonal directions and ratios of $C^H_{21}$ to $C^H_{11}$ (equivalent to the effective Poisson's ratio), as opposed to truss bases 4 (purple) and 5 (orange), and freeform basis 2 (blue), which are stiffest in uniaxial directions.

 While the freeform classes are orthotropic, some of the truss classes are not.
-The number of responses in the neural networks of each set are adjusted accordingly, i.e., 6 elastic tensor components for trusses and 4 for freeform.
-Table~\ref{table:2d_nn} lists the details of the ML model architectures, where $n_{node}$ indicates the neurons of each hidden layer, and the $R^2$ metrics of the trained models.
+The number of responses, $n_{resp}$, in the neural networks of each set are adjusted accordingly, i.e., 6 elastic tensor components for trusses and 4 for freeform.
+Table~\ref{table:2d_nn} lists the details of the ML model architectures, where $n_{node}$ indicates the neurons of each hidden layer, and the $R^2$ and MSE metrics of the trained models.

 Since they only need to be built once, the same models are used for all examples throughout the paper.
 The one-time expense of creating our data and models is reasonable for our 2D problems.
-However, we note that our results show overlapping properties in the dataset (Fig.~\ref{fig:blend_propspace}c and f) and high $R^2$ values above $0.99$ (Table~\ref{table:2d_nn}), suggesting that it may not have been necessary to use as many samples as we did.
+However, we note that our results show overlapping properties in the dataset (Fig.~\ref{fig:blend_propspace}c and f), high $R^2$ values above $0.99$ and low MSE (Table~\ref{table:2d_nn}), suggesting that it may not have been necessary to use as many samples as we did.
 There is great potential to develop adaptive sampling algorithms that better balance accuracy and efficiency, particularly for 3D and complex applications.
 We leave this for future works.